-In the spring of 2010, the Carmel Area Wastewater District's concrete-encased pipe across the bottom of the river was exposed for the first time since it was constructed in 1973.
-When the pipe encasement was installed, the top was buried two feet below the riverbed.
+In the spring of 2010, the Carmel Area Wastewater District (CAWD) concrete-encased pipe across the bottom of the river was exposed for the first time since it was constructed in 1973.
+Information from CAWD about the depth of cover in 1973 indicates that the pipe was installed with six feet of cover; however, there is conflicting survey information that indicates the pipe encasement may have had only a few feet of cover.
 In 2012, District staff measured a maximum of 4.5 feet of scour from the top of the encasement, which is approximately five feet wide and five feet high (see Figure XVII-3).
 In September 2013, District staff measured between 4.0 and 4.25 feet of scour.
-It is possible that high flows are passing under the pipe encasement.
+Measurements from 2014 and 2015 indicated the scour hole remains at about four feet.
 In addition, the pipe encasement appears to be causing the river to create a large deep pool on the downstream side, while on the upstream side the encasement causes the river bottom to be flat and wide for an extended length.
-At certain low-flow periods with the lagoon open, the encasement may be creating a temporary barrier to steelhead migration.
+At certain low flow periods with the lagoon open, the encasement likely creates a temporary barrier to steelhead migration.

 In the spring of 2011, the river migrated into the north streambank at the Rancho San Carlos Road Bridge (see Figure XVII-4).
-If no work to stabilize the streambank is carried out, it is likely that the river will continue to migrate toward homes along the north streambank.
+In the winter of 2017, during a series of high flows, erosion started taking place on the south side of the river.
+This reach has become unstable and the District will propose a restoration project that would stabilize the streambanks.
+If no work to stabilize the streambank is carried out, it is likely that the river will continue to erode property along the southern and northern streambanks and there will be additional loss of mature riparian forest.